 Cell switch command is conveyed in a MAC CE, which contains the necessary information to perform the LTM cell switch.

 The UE may perform UL synchronization with LTM candidate cell(s) before receiving the cell switch command, by using UE-based TA measurement, if configured, and/or by transmitting a preamble towards the candidate cell, as triggered by the gNB.
 When UE-based TA measurement is configured, UE acquires the TA value(s) of the candidate cell(s) by measurement.
-UE performs early TA acquisition with the candidate cell(s) as requested by the network before receiving the cell switch command as specified in clause 9.2.6.
+UE performs early TA acquisition with the candidate cell(s) as requested by the network before receiving the cell switch command as specified in clause 9.2.6 and TS 38.133.
 This is done via CFRA triggered by a PDCCH order from the source cell, following which the UE sends preamble towards the indicated candidate cell.
 In order to minimize the data interruption of the source cell due to CFRA towards the candidate cell(s), the UE does not receive random access response from the network for the purpose of TA value acquisition and the TA value of the candidate cell is indicated in the cell switch command.
 The UE does not maintain the TA timer for the candidate cell and relies on network implementation to guarantee the TA validity.

 The UE performs L1 measurements on the configured LTM candidate cell(s) and transmits L1 measurement reports to the gNB.
 L1 measurement should be performed as long as RRC reconfiguration (step 2) is applicable.
+The UE can also perform L3 measurement reporting to the gNB, including beam level measurement results on cell(s) which are configured as LTM candidate cell(s) according to the received network configuration.

 The gNB decides to execute cell switch to a target cell and transmits an LTM cell switch command MAC CE triggering cell switch by including a target configuration ID which indicates the index of the candidate configuration of the target cell, a beam indicated with a TCI state or beams indicated with DL and UL TCI states, and a timing advance command for the target cell, if available.
 The UE switches to the target cell and applies the candidate configuration indicated by the target configuration ID.